3aglew0/xunilGub/README.md

 4. To compile the project: `make`
 5. To run the executable `make run`

-    XunilGub performs some check only if it is run with super user privileges, i.e. you need to run `sudo make run`
+    XunilGub performs some check only if it is run with super user priviledges, i.e. you need to run `sudo make run`

 # Usage